20 Ways You Save Money on Your Home

 Buying a house is one, if not the biggest, investments you'll ever make.
 Once you go through the exciting and sometimes arduous process of moving, you can make small changes to your home right away, which could save you money in utility and maintenance expenses moving forward.
-Here are 20 things you can do now to ensure this happens:

-1. Inspect attic insulation
+1. Inspect Attic Insulation

 One of the first things you should do is to inspect your home's attic - if it's unfinished - to determine if it has adequate insulation.
 Since this will vary depending on your state of residence you can consult the insulation guide by the Department of Energy to see how much insulation you need in your home.
 Having the proper levels of insulation is important because it will increase the heat flow resistance, leading to lower utility bills.